NancyLiu-Roamer/react-admin/README.md

 ## Function

 ### Home Page
-It is an overall of project --- Echarts.
+It is an overall of project --- Echarts
 ![Home](src/assets/img/home.png)

 ### Create Blog